ImperialCollegeLondon/MSE404-MM/docs/labs/lab05/readme.md

 convergence of the SCF calculation:

 1. Use a denser k-point grid than you would need for a semiconductor or insulator.
-This is to help sampling the rapid change in the Fermi surface at different k-points.
+This allows us to better resolve where the Fermi surface is located.

-2. Use some smearing scheme for the calculation of **occupation number** of bands at each k-point.
-This is in relation to the smearing used in the calculation of the [:link: density of states](#density-of-states).
-The difference is that here the occupation is also smeared (i.e., can be a fractional number between 0 and 1).
+2. Use a smearing scheme for the calculation of the **occupation number** of Kohn-Sham states at each k-point.
+Instead of having integer occupation numbers and a sharp jump of the occupation number as we cross the Fermi surface, we now allow the occupation numbers to have any value between 0 and 1 and to change smoothly as we cross the Fermi level.

     To determine the occupation number at each SCF step, we first need to obtain the Fermi energy of the system.
 This is usually achieved by solving the